-Note: Figures may differ from company data Note: Figures may differ from company materials due to differences in rounding methods.
+Source: Shared Research based on company data Note: Figures may differ from company materials due to differences in rounding methods.
 Note: The company changed its segments from FY03/20.
-The new segmentation integrates the former Pharmaceuticals Network and Dispensing Pharmacy businesses with the manufacture and market pharmaceuticals business (included in Others) under the Community Pharmacy Network business.
-The Leasing and Facility-related and Food Service segments are unchanged, but they are included under "Other businesses" in the above table with the home-visit nursing care business (previously included in Others segment).
+The new segmentation integrates the former Pharmaceuticals Network and Dispensing Pharmacy businesses with the manufacture and market pharmaceuticals business (included in the Other business) under the Community Pharmacy Network business.
+The Leasing and Facility-related and Food Service segments are unchanged, but they are included under "Other business" in the above table with the home-visit nursing care business (previously included in the Other segment).